310mc/https-310mc.github.io-tl/source/_posts/anniversary/9th.md

 {% endbubble %}

 {% bubble Shinobu curious %}
 Huh?
-Is it not the “the more passionate we get” part?
+Is it not the “the more passionate we become” part?
 I also heard Morisawa-dono talk about the lyrics before, so~…?
 {% endbubble %}

 <div class="minitalk" character="Anzu">